 Association-memory is a major focus of verbal memory research.
 However, experimental paradigms have only occasionally tested memory for the order of the constituent items (AB versus BA).
-Published models of associationmemory, implicitly, make clear assumptions about whether associations are learned without order (e.g., convolution-based models) or with unambiguous order (e.g., matrix models).
+Published models of association-memory, implicitly, make clear assumptions about whether associations are learned without order (e.g., convolution-based models) or with unambiguous order (e.g., matrix models).
 Seeking empirical data to test these assumptions, participants studied lists of word-pairs, and were tested with cued recall, associative recognition and constituent-order recognition.
-Orderrecognition was well above chance, challenging strict convolution-based models, but only moderately coupled with association-memory.
-Convolution models are thus insufficient, needing an additional mechanism to infer constituent order, in a manner that is moderately correlated with associationmemory.
-Current matrix models provide order, but over-predict the coupling of order- and association-memory.
+Order-recognition was well above chance, challenging strict convolution-based models, but only moderately coupled with association-memory.
+Convolution models are thus insufficient, needing an additional mechanism to infer constituent order, in a manner that is moderately correlated with association-memory.
 In a simulation, when we allowed for order to be wrongly encoded for some proportion of pairs, order-recognition could be decoupled from cued recall.
 This led to the prediction that participants should persist with their incorrect order judgement between initial and final order-recognition, but this was not supported by the data.
 These findings demand that current models be amended, to provide order-memory, while explaining how order can be ambiguous even when the association, itself, is remembered.